 A Plan for Achieving Self Support (PASS) is a way for a person to save money to purchase items or services needed to reach a vocational goal.
-In order to pursue this option, a specific vocational goal is needed with the intension to decrease dependence on Social Security benefits by the completion of the PASS.
-SVRI provides assistance with developing plans to assist the individual.
+In order to pursue this option, a specific vocational goal is needed with the intention to decrease dependence on Social Security benefits by the completion of the PASS.
+SVRI provides assistance with developing plans.

 SVRI is participating in the Benefit Offset National Demonstration (BOND) Project.
 This is an experimental program through the Social Security Administration (SSA).
 The program allows individuals to "Earn more.
 Keep more."

-SVRI's Work Incentive Benefits Specialists were trained by the Wisconsin Disability Benefits Network (WDBN) and regularly participate in continuing education activities and trainings to keep their knowledge up-to-date.
+SVRI's Work Incentive Benefits Specialists were trained by the Wisconsin Disability Benefits Network (WDBN) and regularly participate in the continuing education activities and training to keep their knowledge up-to-date.
 They are also required to be part of the Work Incentive Benefits Specialist Association (WIBSA), which promotes quality benefits analysis services in the state of Wisconsin.
-WIBSA members are required to attend 12 hours of training related to benefits counseling, as well as peer review of a report each year.
+WIBSA members are required to participate in 12 hours of training related to benefits counseling, and have a report reviewed each year by a peer review committee.